Population Health Scholars Program Alumni

 Em Karimifar recently graduated from The University of Texas at Austin with an MFA in design.
 He now works for UT System Population Health as full-time graphic designer.

 Shelby Knowles received her MA in Journalism at the University of Texas at Austin.
 Shelby was a photo intern on the Science Desk at NPR in Washington, D.C., and a year-long photo editing fellow at the Texas Tribune.
 She holds a nutritional science degree from Texas A&M University.
-She is now a News21 Investigative Journalism Fellow.
+She is now a photo editor for the New York Daily News.

 Kaulie Lewis received her MA in Journalism at the University of Texas at Austin.
 She previously worked as an editorial assistant and contributing writer for publications including the Missouri Review, The Millions and Texas Music Magazine, and now reports on cultural and political life in Texas.
 In 2017 she joined the Population Health communications team to produce content for the TCHMB newsletter and the Texas Health Journal.
-She is a copy editing fellow at The Texas Tribune.
+She is now an editor with the Texas House Research Organization.

 Kyser Lough is a PhD student in the School of Journalism at The University of Texas at Austin.
 Prior to coming to UT, he worked in health communication at a rural city/county-owned hospital and before that as a photographer/reporter for a daily newspaper.
 His research focuses on visual communication and solutions journalism.
 He has an MA in Mass Communication and a BA in Public Relations (Minor in Photography), both from Murray State University in Murray, Ky.